Skip to contents

 Ps_col

 The name of the column containing the survival probabilities (Ps).
-Should be numeric (values between 0 and 100).
+Should be numeric on a scale from 0 to 1.

 outcome_col